-We know you love new countries!
+We know you love new countries to volunteer in!
 And we love it too — ILP has programs in countries all over the world and are always looking to continue growing.
 But how does that work, exactly?

-While traveling, have you ever wondered why there’s a school in Russia but not Latvia?
+While traveling, have you ever wondered why there’s a school in Romania but not Latvia?
 Or why there's not an option to teach English in Vietnam?
 Or maybe you’re hoping ILP will make it over to Chile.